Native Languages of the Americas: American Indian Children's Books and Literature

 Arrow Over The Door:

-Historical fiction chapter book about a friendship between Quaker and Native American teenagers during the American Revolutionary War.
+Chapter book about a friendship between Quaker and Native American teenagers during the Revolutionary War.

 My Name Is Sepeetza:

-This is a moving book by a Native American author based on her experiences at residential school, a kind of boarding
+This is a moving book by a Native American writer based on her experiences at residential school, a kind of boarding

 school that Indian children in both the US and Canada used to be forced to attend.
 These schools were notorious for neglect